MobileTeleSystems/onetl/docs/logging.rst

 Logging
 =======

-Logging is quite important to understant what's going on under the hood of onETL.
+Logging is quite important to understand what's going on under the hood of onETL.

 Default logging level for Python interpreters is ``WARNING``, but most of onETL logs are in ``INFO`` level, so users usually don't see much.